AndrewAnnex/SpiceyPy/docs/binary_pck.rst

 --------

-In this lesson you will develop two programs that demonstrate geometric computations using \``high-accuracy’’ Earth and Moon binary PCKs.
+In this lesson you will develop two programs that demonstrate geometric computations using "high-accuracy" Earth and Moon binary PCKs.
 The programs also demonstrate use of frame kernels and SPK files normally used together with these high-accuracy PCKs.